DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ``deeplabcut.create_new_project(`Name of the project',`Name of the experimenter', [`Full path of video 1',`Full path of video2',`Full path of video3'], working_directory=`Full path of the working directory',copy_videos=True/False)``

+- (Note, you can also put ``config_path = `` in front of thae above code to create the path to the config.yaml that is used in the next step)

 (more details [here](functionDetails.md#a-create-a-new-project))

 # Configure the Project: